Dynamic Pricing and Advertising with Demand Learning: Missing Proofs of Section

+We summarize our algorithm as \Cref{algo:dynamic pricing and advertising}.
 The main computational bottleneck of \Cref{algo:dynamic pricing and advertising} is to solve the high-dimensional program \ref{empricial opt} at each time $t \ge \numDiscType+1$.
-We argue that there exists efficient method to optimally solve this program. \begin{restatable}[Adopted from \citealp{ABSY-19,C-19}]{proposition}{complexityofempricialopt} Let $\varepsilon$ be the discretization parameter for defining the set $\discPrice$ in equation \eqref{discretized set defn}.
-There exists a polynomial time (in $\sfrac{|\discTyepSpace|\pupper}{\varepsilon}$) algorithm that can solve the program \ref{empricial opt}. \end{restatable} The proof of the above result utilizes the monotoncity of the function $\UCBDemand_t$, and is deferred to \Cref{apx:proof of complexity}.
+As we illustrate in \Cref{prop:complexity of empricial opt}, there exists an efficient method to optimally solve this program.
+The proof of this result utilizes the monotonicity of the function $\UCBDemand_t$.